krokozyab/ofjdbc/README.md

 ## ⚙️ Configuration
-1. **Place driver file into designated folder**
+1. **Place the Driver File: Place the driver JAR file into your designated folder.**
-2. **In you IDE (Dbeaver, DBVisualizer, IntelliJ) register new driver pointing on driver file.**
+2. **Register the Driver in Your IDE: In your IDE (DBeaver, DBVisualizer, IntelliJ), register a new driver pointing to the driver JAR file.**
-3. **Chose my.jdbc.wsdl_driver.WsdlDriver for the class name.**
+3. **Set the Driver Class: Choose my.jdbc.wsdl_driver.WsdlDriver as the driver class name.**
-4. **In you IDE create new database connection using the driver from above**
+4. **Create a New Database Connection: In your IDE, create a new database connection using the driver you just registered.**
-5. **In connection string (JDBC URL) enter: jdbc:wsdl://you-server.oraclecloud.com/xmlpserver/services/ExternalReportWSSService?WSDL:/Custom/Financials/RP_ARB.xdo**
+5. **Enter the Connection String (JDBC URL): jdbc:wsdl://you-server.oraclecloud.com/xmlpserver/services/ExternalReportWSSService?WSDL:/Custom/Financials/RP_ARB.xdo**
-6. **Enter Username and password for basic authentication.**
+6. **Enter Your Credentials: Provide the username and password for basic authentication.**

 ## 📝 TODO